 When you or a loved one has been injured in a maritime accident, contact our office to make sure you understand your rights and options under the Jones Act.

 For hundreds of years, when a mariner suffered an injury or illness at sea, their ship was obligated to help the incapacitated seaman with medical care, food and a place to recover.
-This well-established maritime custom continues today for US Jones Act seamen in the principle of "maintenance and cure".
-Our maintenance and cure lawyers at Gordon, Elias & Seely, L.L.P. will make sure you receive these benefits.
-If your employer willfully refuses to acknowledge their obligation to provide full maintenance and cure, a Gordon, Elias & Seely, L.L.P. maintenance and cure attorney not only will take them to court, but also will seek punitive damages, in addition to the maintenance and cure.
-Give us a call and let a knowledgeable Mississippi maintenance and cure lawyer review the specifics of your situation with you at no charge.
+This well-established maritime custom continues today for US Jones Act seamen in the principle of “maintenance and cure”.
+Our maintenance and cure lawyers at Gordon, Elias & Seely, LLP will make sure you receive these benefits.
+If your employer willfully refuses to acknowledge their obligation to provide full maintenance and cure, our team will not only will take them to court, but also will seek punitive damages, in addition to the maintenance and cure.
+Give us a call and let a knowledgeable Mississippi Jones Act lawyer review the specifics of your situation with you at no charge.

 Many injured offshore workers and seamen assume that maintenance and cure is the most they can expect following a serious injury.
 However, after talking to a Jones Act lawyer, many injured workers can become fully aware of their rights.